I am not a student. Can I apply?

 Yes.
 All current undergraduate and graduate students can apply.

 I am thinking about doing the internship during my gap year.
 Is it possible?

-We are sorry to say that we cannot accept students who have already graduated.
-You must be currently enrolled as a student in order to be eligible.
+We are sorry to say that we cannot accept students who will have graduated prior to the internship start date.
+You must be currently enrolled as a student at the beginning of the internship in order to be eligible.
 However, if you have already been officially accepted to graduate school, please contact us.

 Do I have to be enrolled in classes at my home institution while I intern?

 No, you do not.
 We simply need a current Enrollment Verification Certificate or its equivalent.
-Your graduation date also needs to be after you complete your internship at IC.
+If you are in your final year of university, your graduation date needs to be after you have started your internship at IC.

 I am not a native English speaker.
 Can I apply?

 Yes.
 We encourage all applicants who speak English fluently.